combodo-itop-libs/scssphp/README.md

 This branch is NOT meant to be merged into master.
 Files have been put through a compatibility script (based on the excellent php-parser https://github.com/nikic/PHP-Parser by Nikita Popov) so the lib can be used on a webserver with iTop lowest prerequisites (PHP 5.3).

 Main changes are:
-* Array convertion from short syntax to long syntax.
+* Array conversion from short syntax to long syntax.
 ----